 We're in the last few months of the year, and life isn't slowing down at all.
 To add to everyone's stress, our bodies have the nerve to experience hunger — ugh!
 Since nightly takeout isn't practical for all of us, I was stoked to write about burnout-friendly meals from other exhausted adults who are actually able to cook when they're feeling depleted.

 Fortunately (or unfortunately), there were so many tired folks who could relate and contributed even more recipes!
-I'm looking forward to trying all of these during my next spiral:
+It's so important to eat something than not eat at all, so I'm looking forward to trying many of these during my next spiral:

 1. "It may sound weird to some, but I like to have toast with peanut butter, drizzled with sriracha — it's like spicy peanut sauce on toast.
 You get protein, carbs, fat, salt, and a little spice."